f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

 3. F5 XC configs and app deploy
 4. Create Origin Pool & Load Balancer

-Below we shall take a look into detailed steps as mentioned above.
+Below we shall take a look into detailed steps as mentioned,

 1. Deploy CE on OpenStack:
       **Step 1.1**: Creating Site Token